Heavy Israeli bombardment in Gaza City forces medical facilities to close as thousands flee

 Only 13 of Gaza’s 36 hospitals are functioning, and those only partially, according to the U.N.’s humanitarian office.

-Israel's campaign in Gaza, triggered by Hamas' Oct 7 attack, has killed or wounded more than 5% of Gaza's 2.3 million Palestinians, according to the territory's Health Ministry, and has driven almost the entire population from their homes.
+Israel's campaign in Gaza, triggered by Hamas' Oct 7 attack, has killed or wounded more than 5% of Gaza's 2.3 million Palestinians, according to the territory's Health Ministry.
+Nearly the entire population has been driven from their homes.
 Many have been displaced multiple times.
 Hundreds of thousands are packed into sweltering tent camps.

+The U.N. humanitarian office said the exodus in Gaza City was “dangerously chaotic,” with people instructed to flee through neighborhoods where fighting was underway.

+“People have been observed fleeing in multiple directions, not knowing which way may be safest,” the agency said in a statement.
+It said the largest U.N. bakery in the city was forced to close, and that the fighting had blocked aid groups from accessing warehouses.

 Maha Mahfouz, a mother of two, said she fled twice in the past 24 hours.
 She first rushed from her home in Gaza City to a relative’s house in another neighborhood.
-When that became dangerous, she fled Monday night to Shati, a decades-old refugee camp-turned-urban district.
+When that became dangerous, she fled Monday night to Shati, a decades-old refugee camp that has grown into an urban district where Israel has carried out repeated raids.

-She described vast destruction in the city's eastern and central parts.
+She described vast destruction in the areas targeted in the latest raids.
 “The buildings were destroyed.
 The roads were destroyed.
 All has become rubble,” she said.

+Israeli airstrikes in the central town of Deir al-Balah and nearby refugee camps on Tuesday killed at least 14 people, including four children and a woman, according to officials at al-Aqsa Martyrs and al-Awda hospitals, where casualties were taken.

-Hamas has warned that the latest raids in Gaza City could lead to the collapse of negotiations over a cease-fire and hostage release.
+Hamas has warned that the latest raids in Gaza City could lead to the collapse of negotiations for a cease-fire and hostage-release deal.

 Israel and Hamas had appeared to narrow the gaps in recent days, with the U.S., Egypt and Qatar mediating.

 CIA Director William Burns met with Egyptian President Abdel Fattah el-Sissi on Tuesday in Cairo to discuss the negotiations, el-Sissi’s office said.
-An Israeli delegation was heading to the Egyptian capital, Israeli media reported.
+More talks were to be held Wednesday in Qatar, where Hamas maintains a political office.

 But obstacles remain, even after Hamas agreed to relent on its key demand that Israel commit to ending the war as part of any agreement.
-Hamas still wants mediators to guarantee that negotiations conclude with a permanent cease-fire, according to two officials with knowledge of the talks.
+Hamas still wants mediators to guarantee that negotiations conclude with a permanent cease-fire.

-The current draft says the mediators “will do their best” to ensure that negotiations lead to an agreement to wind down the war.
 Israel has rejected any deal that would force it to end the war with Hamas intact.
-Hamas on Monday accused Israeli Prime Minister Benjamin Netanyahu of “putting more obstacles in the way of negotiations.”
+Hamas on Monday accused Israeli Prime Minister Benjamin Netanyahu of “putting more obstacles in the way of negotiations," including the operations in Gaza City.

 Hamas’ cross-border raid on Oct.
 7 killed 1,200 people in southern Israel, most of them civilians, according to Israeli authorities.
 The militants took roughly 250 people hostage.
 About 120 are still in captivity, with about a third said to be dead.